Program overview

 Career Options

-Graduates of the Fire Services diploma program can pursue a variety of career paths in both public and private sectors.
-Here are some potential job options:
+Graduates of the Fire Services diploma program can pursue a variety of career opportunities in Canada, including:

-- Fire Safety Educator: Develops and delivers educational programs to promote fire safety awareness in the community.
+• Fire Safety Educator: Develops and implements educational programs to promote fire safety awareness in the community.

-- Fire Protection Technician: Works on the design and maintenance of fire protection systems, ensuring they function effectively.
+• Fire Protection Technician: Works on the design and maintenance of fire protection systems and equipment.

-- Emergency Management Coordinator: Plans and coordinates emergency response strategies for various incidents, including fires.
+• Emergency Management Coordinator: Plans and coordinates emergency response strategies for various organizations.

-- Occupational Health and Safety Specialist: Ensures workplace safety standards are met, focusing on fire safety and prevention measures.
+• Occupational Health and Safety Specialist: Ensures workplace safety standards are met and promotes health and safety practices.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.